 A study of philosophical and literary masterpieces from the ancient world through the Renaissance.
-This course fulfills both the literature
+This course fulfills both the literature and the philosophy/ethics requirements of the general education curriculum.
+(Fall, odd)

 ENGL/ Classics of Western Culture II PHIL 2114H